ESA-eodashboards/eodashboard-narratives/ocean_plants.md

 ![](https://www.eodashboard.org/data/story-images/Ocean%20joint%20figure%201.png)
 *Figure 1: Net primary productivity (in mg C m<sup>-2</sup> yr<sup>-1</sup>), annual mean for 2020 from ESA (top left plot), JAXA (top right plot), and NASA (bottom plot).*

+For example, coastal areas have high levels of phytoplankton productivity due to nutrient-rich waters.
+These nutrients are brought into the water column by river runoff or coastal upwelling of deep water.
+Productivity in tropical water is low throughout the year due to warm and highly stratified surface waters that prevent the nutrient-rich deep waters from reaching the surface.

+At mid-latitudes, a seasonal cycle is observed, with the lowest productivity in winter due to light scarcity, followed in spring by productivity blooms due to the combination of light and well mixed, nutrient-rich water.
+In the summer, productivity declines despite strong light availability, due to increased stratification and nutrient depletion by the spring/early summer phytoplankton blooms.

+At high latitudes, stratification is weak year-round, but scarcity or absence of light in winter/autumn leads to lower levels of productivity.
+In spring and summer, similarly to temperate areas, a higher level of productivity is observed due to the combination of sunlight and nutrient abundance.
+Measuring primary productivity in our oceans is critical to understanding the effects of global warming, now and for the next generation.
+Our research satellites allow us to do this from the advantageous position of space.